Genivia/ugrep/README.md

            %m     the number of matches or matched files.

+           %O     the matching line is output as is (a raw string of bytes).

-           %o     the match as a raw string of bytes.
+           %o     the match is output as is (a raw string of bytes).

+           %Q     the matching line as a quoted string, \" and \\ replace " and \.

-           %q     the match as a quoted string, replacing " and \ by \" and \\.
+           %q     the match as a quoted string, \" and \\ replace " and \.

+           %C     the matching line formatted as a quoted C/C++ string.

            %c     the match formatted as a quoted C/C++ string.

+           %J     the matching line formatted as a quoted JSON string.

            %j     the match formatted as a quoted JSON string.

+           %V     the matching line formatted as a quoted CSV string.

            %v     the match formatted as a quoted CSV string.

+           %X     the matching line formatted as XML character data.

            %x     the match formatted as XML character data.